 The Affordable Care Act

-The Affordable Care Act, also known as Obamacare, seeks to increase the quality and affordability of health insurance, reduce the number of uninsured people and reduce the costs of health care.
+After much debate, the Affordable Care Act, remains the law of the land.
+It seeks to increase the quality and affordability of health insurance, reduce the number of uninsured people and reduce the costs of health care.

-- Requires all health plans to cover 10 Essential Health Benefits
+- Requires all health plans to cover the Essential Health Benefits:

 - Emergency services